ghern5234/README_generator/README.md

   ## Installation
-  undefined
+  Lorem

   ## Usage
-  undefined
+  Use this project to generate a read me

   ## License
-  For more information on the licensing, please visit: (https://opensource.org/licenses/MIT)
+  For more information on the licensing, please visit:

   ## Contributing
-  undefined

   ## Test
-  undefined

   ## Questions

-  undefined

-  GitHub: undefined
+  GitHub:

-  Email: undefined
+  Email: